Baked White Fish with Onions, Peppers, Olives, and Feta

 Make it a Low-Carb Meal:

-For a low-carb dinner, this baked white fish would be delicious served with Grilled Asparagus with Parmesan, Lemony Green Beans, or just a simple salad like you see in the photo.
+For a low-carb dinner, the baked fish would be delicious served with Grilled Asparagus with Parmesan, Lemony Green Beans, or just a simple salad with romaine, radishes, and vinaigrette dressing like you see in the photo.

 - Spicy Air Fryer Fish With Remoulade Sauce